Cities and Culture Project: Understanding the Long-term Legacies of Glasgow 1990, European City of Culture

 The project was designed to co-ordinate a variety of academic disciplines and test new research methodologies.
 As such, it incorporated approaches to research drawn from social sciences and the humanities, in particular, urban, leisure, cultural and communication studies, politics and arts history.

-More information about this project and its outcomes will be available soon.
-In the meantime, you can access a more detailed Research Description (2004) below, or can search for relevant blog entries within this site (eg. ‘Glasgow’, European Capital of Culture etc).
+More information about this project and its outcomes is available in the Publications section.
+You can access a more detailed Research Description (2004) below, or can search for relevant blog entries within this site (eg. ‘Glasgow’, European Capital of Culture etc).